Why Your Dog Might Be Vomiting

 Pets give us endless love and bring smiles and joy to our everyday lives.
 They teach us to be kinder and more compassionate.
 They are our loyal friends and fearless protectors.
 So it is worth remembering that pet ownership comes with great responsibility.
 After all, we are their guardians, leaders, and protectors, although it may not always feel that way.

-Although there is no one accepted definition of “responsible pet owner,” here are some tips to help you create the best possible environment for a happy, healthy pet.
+Although there is no single accepted definition of “responsible pet owner,” here are some tips to help you create the best possible environment for a happy, healthy pet.

 Recognize that you are making an emotional and financial commitment to your pet for his or her lifetime.